curtis-allan/Shad4Fasthtml/docs/md/dialog_template.md

 The dialog component has two methods of implementation.
 The first method is the FastHtml method for a simpler implementation, and the second method is the standard method for a more Shadcn-ui like implementation.

-If you wish to use a button to close the dialog from within, you can use the `DialogCloseButton` component, or simply apply the `dialog-close-button` class to a component.
+If you wish to use a button to close the dialog from within, you can use the `DialogClose` component, or simply apply the `dialog-close-button` class to a component.

 ### FT Method